teddyaroca/Summer_2022_bioinformatics/README.md

 # 2. DATA

 This year, our datasets will be based on a study by Richardson et al. (2018)[^1], in which they looked at the capability of **_Staphyloccocus aureus_** to jump across host species.
 This manuscript and supplementary material can be found in the "manuscript" folder.
 In the folder "datasets" you will find a "core_genome" alignment for the entire dataset (roughly 571 strains) to use in our initial phylogenetic analyses.
-Your assignment thorughout this workshop will be to **build a phylogenetic tree, then plot the number of strains per host, look at the gene presence/absence of your assigned genes (around 5), summarize and plot some of the metadata for visualization purposes, and prepare slides for the final sympossium.**
+In general, this is what we want you to learn thorughout this workshop will be to **build a phylogenetic tree, summarize and plot some of the metadata for visualization purposes such as plotting the number of strains per host or looking at the AMR genes chosen hosts, and prepare slides for the final sympossium.**

 We will discuss these details in our regular small group meetings.

 [^1]:Richardson, E. J., Bacigalupe, R., Harrison, E. M., Weinert, L. A., Lycett, S., Vrieling, M., Robb, K., Hoskisson, P. A., Holden, M. T. G., Feil, E. J., Paterson, G. K., Tong, S. Y. C., Shittu, A., van Wamel, W., Aanensen, D. M., Parkhill, J., Peacock, S. J., Corander, J., Holmes, M., & Fitzgerald, J. R. (2018).
 Gene exchange drives the ecological success of a multi-host bacterial pathogen.
 Nature Ecology and Evolution, 2(9), 1468–1478. https://doi.org/10.1038/s41559-018-0617-0